 Name of Program: M.Sc.
-(Environmenta Science)
+(Environmental Science) SEMESTER I (CBCS) (2021-2023)

-SEMESTER I (CBCS) (2021-2023)
+the state of the s TION SCH THEC RY PI RACTICA L COURSE CODE CATEGORY COURSE NAME L т P CREDITS END SEM University Exam Two Term Exam Teachers Assessment END SEM University Exam Teachers Assessment MSES101 PG Instrumentation Techniques in Environmental Analysis 4 0 2 5 60 20 20 30 20

-TE_AC ATION SO COURSE CODE CATEGORY COURSE NAME L Т P CREDITS END SEM University Exam Two Term Exam Teachers Assessment END SEM University Exam Teachers MSES101 PG Instrumentation Techniques in Environmental Analysis 4 0 0 4 60 20 20 0 0
+Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit; Teacher Assessment shall be based following components:

-Legends: L.-Lecture; T.-Tutorial/Teacher Guided Student Activity; P-Practical; C.-Credit; Teacher Assessment shall be based following components: Quiz/Assignment/Project/Participation in Class, given that no component shall exceed more than 10 marks.
+Quiz/Assignment/Project/Participation in Class, given that no component shall exceed more than 10 marks.

-- 1. To impart the basic knowledge of various instrumental techniques in environmental science. - 2.
-To understand the various methods to analyze the physical and environmental components. - 3.
+- 1. To impart the basic knowledge of various instrumental techniques in environmental science. - To understand the various methods to analyze the physical and chemical characteristics of environmental components. - 3.
 To understand the design and care of instruments used in Environmental studies. - To understand the operation and practical use of instruments to analyze the environmental problems.

 - 1. Apply the principles of various instrumentation techniques. - 2.
 Analyze instrumental methods theoretically and practically. - 3.
-Environmental potentiality will be achieved. - Integrate a fundamental understanding of the underlining principles as they relate to specific instrumentation used for sampling techniques, chromatogramhy, UV-Vis, IR, NMR spectrometry, and XRD.
+Environmental potentiality will be achieved. - Integrate a fundamental understanding of the underlining principles as they relate to specific instrumentation used for sampling techniques, chromatography, UV-Vis, IR, NMR spectrometry, and XRD.